K-12 state testing starts amid ongoing COVID recovery

-The state testing window officially opened March 14 for English and will begin March 28 for math, science and social studies.
+The state testing window officially openedon March 14 for English, and the second phase will begin on Tuesday for math, science and social studies.
 Multiple districts are on spring break next week and plan to begin testing after they return.

 Students in grades 3-8 will take English and math assessments, grades 5 and 8 will take science assessments and high schoolers must take assessments in math, science, English, American history and American government to graduate.
 Student test scores are part of an assessment of local school districts the state conducts.